matheesha20/Idiot-AI/README.md

 ### Technical Information
 ```
 You: "Latest AI developments"
 Amu Ultra: "The current AI landscape is dominated by predictable corporate positioning and incremental improvements to large language models.
-Recent developments include OpenAI's latest model iterations and Google's continued Gemini enhancements, though I doubt your limited comprehension can appreciate the technical complexities involved."
+Recent developments include OpenAI's latest model iterations and continued open-source advancement, though I doubt your limited comprehension can appreciate the technical complexities involved."
 ```

 ## 🔄 Updates & Maintenance